xyberwarfare/xyberwarfare/README.md

 - 👋 Hello world!
 I'm Ross.
-- 💻 Cyber Security enthusiast/student.
+- :shield: Cyber Security enthusiast/student.
 Focused on Penetration Testing.
-- 🐍 Love all things Python.
-- 🌱 Join me on my cyber security journey!
+- :pirate_flag: Capture the flag player

 <!--
 **xyberwarfare/xyberwarfare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.